-Relevant Statutory Provision and Function Proper Officer(s) REGISTRATION SERVICES ACT 1953 Proper officer for Births, Deaths and Marriages Director of Finance Section 9 - the officer responsible for appointing an Director of Finance officer to act as interim superintendent registrar or Birector or marice interim registrar where the current (superintendent) registrar ceases to hold office.
-(Officer to be appointed from existing deputies or where there are no deputies the proper officer shall make a fresh appointment). the proper officer shall make a mean appointment, Section 13 - the officer responsible under a local scheme Director of Finance for:- fixing hours of attendance of registrars; the distribution of business between registrars; transferring registrars within or between districts and supervising the administration of the provisions of the Act Section 20 (b) - the officer responsible for the exercise of Director of Legal & HR functions set out under this section.
-LOCAL GOVERNMENT ACT 2000 Continue OFD, the office to appropriate the color of coults.
-Hand of Community Section 9FB - the officer to promote the role of, and to Head of Corporate provide support to, the overview and scrutiny Services committee.
-The officer to provide support and guidance to the officers and members in relation to the overview and scrutiny committee LOCAL GOVERNMENT ACT 2003 EGCAL GOVERNMENT ACT 2003 Section 25(1) - the officer to report on the robustness of Director of Finance estimates for budget calculation purposes and the adequacy of financial reserves PUBLIC HEALTH (CONTROL OF DISEASES) ACT 1984, FOOD SAFETY (GENERAL FOOD HYGIENE) REGULATIONS 1995 AND THE MILK AND DAIRIES GENERAL) 1995 AND THE MILK AND DAIRIES GENERAL) REGULATIONS 1969
+Relevant Statutory Provision and Function Proper Officer(s) REGISTRATION SERVICES ACT 1953 Proper officer for Births, Deaths and Marriages Director of Finance Section 9 - the officer responsible for appointing an Director of Finance officer to act as interim superintendent registrar or interim registrar where the current (superintendent) registrar ceases to hold office.
+(Officer to be appointed from existing deputies or where there are no deputies the proper officer shall make a fresh appointment).
+Section 13 - the officer responsible under a local scheme Director of Finance for:- fixing hours of attendance of registrars; the distribution of business between registrars; transferring registrars within or between districts and supervising the administration of the provisions of the Act Section 20 (b) - the officer responsible for the exercise of Director of Legal & HR functions set out under this section.
+Director of Legal & Tik Tunctions set out under this section.
+LOCAL GOVERNMENT ACT 2000 Section 9FB - the officer to promote the role of, and to Head of Corporate provide support to, the overview and scrutiny Services committee.
+The officer to provide support and guidance to the officers and members in relation to the overview and scrutiny committee LOCAL GOVERNMENT ACT 2003 Section 25(1) - the officer to report on the robustness of Director of Finance estimates for budget calculation purposes and the adequacy of financial reserves PUBLIC HEALTH (CONTROL OF DISEASES) ACT 1984, FOOD SAFETY (GENERAL FOOD HYGIENE) REGULATIONS 1995 AND THE MILK AND DAIRIES GENERAL) REGULATIONS 1969

-Relevant Statutory Provision and Function Proper Officer(s) - Requirement to appoint a suitably qualified person as the Council's Medical Advisor on Environmental Health and Proper Officer for notifiable diseases Director of Housing and Safer Communities CIVIL EVIDENCE ACT 1995 To certify Council records for the purposes of admitting the document in evidence in civil proceedings.
-Director of Legal & HR CRIME AND DISORDER ACT 1998 Section 12 to apply for the discharge or variation of a Child Safety Order Director of Children's Services in consultation with Director of Legal & HR No. STATUTE AND FUNCTION PROPER OFFICER Sections 17 and 37 to have regard to effect of the exercise of any function on the need to prevent crime and disorder and offending by children and young persons All Chief Officers CRIMINAL JUSTICE AND POLICE ACT 2001 Delegated power to authorise officers to enter premises and seize items where the Council has a power of seizure under this Act and to perform other related duties (return and security of seized items) Chief Executive in consultation with Director of Legal & HR and Director of Service LOCAL GOVERNMENT FINANCE ACT 1988 Section 114-the officer who shall issue a report if it appears that the executive has made a decision that:-has or could result inexpenditure being incurred unlawfully; that has or could cause loss or deficiency or could result in unlawful entry on the Council's account.
-Director of Finance Section 116 the officer required to notify the Council's Director of Finance Section 110 the officer required to notify the Council's Director of Fillance
+Relevant Statutory Provision and Function Proper Officer(s) Requirement to appoint a suitably qualified person as Director of Housing the Council's Medical Advisor on Environmental Health and Safer and Proper Officer for notifiable diseases Communities CIVIL EVIDENCE ACT 1995 To certify Council records for the purposes of admitting Director of Legal & HR the document in evidence in civil proceedings. - CRIME AND DISORDER ACT 1998 Section 12 to apply for the discharge or variation of a Child Safety Order Director of Children's Services in consultation with Director of Legal & HR NO STATUTE AND FUNCTION PROPER OFFICER No. STATUTE AND FUNCTION PROPER OFFICER Sections 17 and 37 to have regard to effect of the exercise of any function on the need to prevent crime and disorder and offending by children and young persons All Chief Officers CRIMINAL JUSTICE AND POLICE ACT 2001 Delegated power to authorise officers to enter premises and seize items where the Council has a power of seizure under this Act and to perform other related duties (return and security of seized items) Chief Executive in consultation with Director of Legal & HR and Director of Service LOCAL GOVERNMENT FINANCE ACT 1988 200.12 00 VERNINERY I HAMAGE ACT 1500 Section 114-the officer who shall issue a report if it appears that the executive has made a decision that:-has or could result inexpenditure being incurred unlawfully; that has or could cause loss or deficiency or could result in unlawful entry on the Council's account.
+Director of Finance